foolmarks/modelsdk_accelmode/README.md

 ## Execute Floating-Point ONNX model ##

 ONNXRuntime is included in the SDK docker, so we can run the floating-point model.
 The run_onnx.py script includes pre- and postprocessing.
-The ONNX model is the modified version as described in ONNX model modifications.

 ```shell